Close Icon

 Porthcurno beach

-First on our guide to Cornwall beaches is a regular front-runner in Cornwall’s best beach awards and rests on the west coast.
+First on our guide to Cornwall beaches is a regular front-runner in Cornwall’s best beach awards and situated on the West Cornwall coast.

-With its Caribbean-blue waters and curve of golden sand that stretches for miles, it is little wonder that Porthcurno made our list of best beaches in Cornwall and England!
+With its Caribbean-blue waters and curve of golden sand that stretches for miles, it is little wonder that Porthcurno made our list of best beaches in Cornwall and England.
+Not only that, but it’s also considered to be one of the best beaches for watersports in Cornwall too!

 Don’t leave this Cornwall beach without catching a show at the jaw-droppingly beautiful and open-air Minack Theatre.
 Find the Minack Theatre standing high on the cliffs above the beach, producing an even more dramatic, natural setting.